xoidlabs/xoid/docs/introduction.md

 ## Resources

 - If you're new to **xoid**, we recommend starting with the [quick tutorial in the next section](quick-tutorial).
-- In [Examples](examples) section, you'll find examples to run on Codesandbox.
+- In the [Examples](examples) section, you'll find examples to run on Codesandbox.
-- You can refer to [Recipes](./recipes-react/using-context-correctly) section for more.
+- You can refer to the [Recipes](./recipes-react/using-context-correctly) section for more.